kliewerdaniel/insight-journal/_posts/2024-09-17-building-insight-journal.md

 title:  "Building Insight Journal"
 date:   2024-09-17 12:40:44 -0500
 ---
-# Building a Journal App with AI-Powered Feedback (For Free!)

 ## Introduction

-Hey everyone!
-I wanted to take a moment to share the original vision I had for a project that I’ve been working on for months.
-In my earlier post, I think there was a bit of confusion, so let me clarify my goal more clearly this time around.

 My aim is to create a journaling platform that integrates a **locally hosted language model (LLM)** to provide feedback on written content.
 The idea is to replicate the kind of insightful commentary you might get from a diverse group of people — the kind of feedback I used to enjoy from platforms like Reddit.
 However, since Reddit’s environment has become less helpful (thanks to trolls), I wanted to build something more controlled.